 The fee was paid to Hong Leong Management Services Pte Ltd., an affiliate of HLA.
-Service fee includes Rmb9,654 (US\$1,211) in relation to the consultancy services performed for the acquisition of interests in TCL during 2005 and HLGE in 2006.
-The remaining amounts were mainly in relation to securing additional credit facilities and entering into the Reorganization Agreement.
-The transactions were approved by the Board of Directors.
-Management considers that the transactions were entered into in the normal course of business.
+In 2006, there was service fee that includes Rmb9,654 in relation to the consultancy services performed for the acquisition of interests in TCL during 2005 and HLGE in 2006.
+The remaining amounts in 2006 were mainly in relation to securing additional credit facilities and entering into the Reorganization Agreement.
+These transactions were approved by the Board of Directors.
+In 2007, there was service fee of Rmb546 (US\$80) in relation to administrative filings of the Company's subsidiaries.
+Management considers that all of the above transactions were entered into in the normal course of business.